barnex/barnex.github.io/index.md

 ## arnecompiler

-[This](https://github.com/barnex/arnecompiler) is a compiler I wrote a really long time ago.
+[This](https://github.com/barnex/arnecompiler) is a hobby compiler I wrote a really long time ago (2010).
 It can solve the first few problems of projecteuler.net.

 [Read more...](https://github.com/barnex/arnecompiler)